KairosJK/consoleTicTacToe/ReadMe.md

 # TicTacToe

-A 2-player replication of the game TicTacToe based off of [Wikipedias ruleset](https://en.wikipedia.org/wiki/Tic-tac-toe), played in the console.
+An OOP implementation of the classic 2-player replication of the game TicTacToe, based off of [Wikipedias ruleset](https://en.wikipedia.org/wiki/Tic-tac-toe) and played in the console.

 ## Description